OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 7. Diabolical Wind: Move away from other players.
 8. Diabolical Light: Move to the back of the platform.
 9. Phase 2: Run into a ghost before dying.

+### Sigmascape V2.0 (Normal)

+1. Demonic Shear: Tank buster.
+2. Prey: Move away from the rest of the group.
+3. Possession on fire painting: Use duty action on the water sketch.
+4. Possession on earth painting: Use duty action on the air force sketch.
+5. Possession on water painting: One player uses their duty action on boulder sketch, then everyone hides behind the boulder.
+6. Possession on wind painting: One player uses duty action on typhon sketch, then pushes adds away.
+7. Phase 2: Uses possession on 2 paintings at once.